datacarpentry/image-processing/_episodes/09-contours.md

 5. Output the number of yellow dots.

-Our need for step three in the strategy is easy to see, if we simply look at all the contours found by the `cv2.findContours()` function.
+Our need for step three in the strategy is easy to see, if we simply look at all the contours found by the `skimage.measure.find_contours` function.
 The contours are drawn in red in this image.

 ![All contours in the dots image](../fig/08-dots-all-contours.jpg)